moaazsalama/weather_app/README.md

 - **Theme Switching:** Implements a feature to toggle between light and dark themes for user customization.

 - **Flavors:** Utilizes flavors in the app for different configurations.
-Get creative with different versions or builds.
+We use it in dev mode and production mode.
+  Production mode: have a Device Preview Feature.
+  Release mode : Disable Device Preview Feature
 - **Storing & Encryption:** Stores the fetched weather data for the week and encrypts it for enhanced security.

 ## Requirements